unhackathon/website/springboard-projects/chrome-extension.md

 });
 {% endhighlight %}

-Reload your extension, navigate to a page that has "cloud", and _voila_!
+Reload your extension, navigate to a page that has `cloud`, and _voila_!
 It's done!

 ## Going Further